 In its foundational statements, the Vancouver School Board commits 'to creating an equitable learning environment where every child can experience a deep sense of belonging and is free to pursue pathways of learning in ways that are authentic to themselves.'
 Ever mindful of this statement, Trudeau Elementary staff are continuously looking for ways to support all students in their academic and social development through a particular focus on literacy and subsequent activities and strategies that give students opportunities for success.
-The above-mentioned action plan will help us support and define equity for our students along with parallel, concerted focus on maintaining and improving the technology in the school.
+The above-mentioned action plan will help us support and define equity for our students along with a parallel, concerted focus on maintaining and improving the technology in the school.
 Developing strong skills around technology will give our students better opportunities and open doors for them in their future endeavours.
+Also, staff are exploring, along with our literacy goal, ways to more fully incorporate Universal Design for Learning (UDL) strategies and approaches in our classrooms and ways of teaching.
+UDL is a framework for designing curricula that aims to be inclusive and accessible to all learners by providing multiple ways for students to engage with, represent information, and express what they know.
+UDL recognizes that learners have diverse needs and preferences, and it moves away from a "one-size-fits-all" approach to teaching and learning.
+We are having discussions on a definition of inclusion and asking ourselves" what are the different pathways of learning particularly for our newcomers to the country and students who struggle with reading comprehension.
+Continued attention to sensory needs and social emotional requirements of our students will be pursued with the use of our unique Sensory Room and new Calming Room.
+Events like our Pink Shirt Day assembly provide opportunities for staff and students to reflect and celebrate the diversity in our community and identify ways to be more inclusive.
+Next year, we will collect data to help inform us and guide us in achieving success for all our students at Trudeau.

-Continue our journey of reconciliation with First Nations, Metis, and Inuit
+Continue on our journey of reconciliation with First Nations, Metis, and Inuit